Pattern Detail

 - Delta vs baseline is the difference of means.
 A small positive delta with a high count is a real if modest edge; a large delta with a low count is more likely noise.

-- Win rate complements the mean.
-A higher win rate alongside a higher mean reinforces the directional claim.
+- % Up complements the mean.
+A higher share of up sessions alongside a higher mean reinforces the directional claim.

 What’s not here